 With state authorization, Foothill WDB has served as the provider of Adult and Dislocated Worker services for more than twenty years.
-The WDB has recently submitted an application to the California Workforce Development board requesting approval to continue in this capacity.
-The application provides a variety of evidence that supports

-Foothill WDB's capacity to continue to fulfill the responsibilities of this function.
-These include:
+In 2022, FWDB again received approval from the California Workforce Development Board to continue in this capacity.
+FRWD's 2021 application to the state provided a variety of evidence that supports Foothill WDB's capacity to continue to fulfill the responsibilities of this function.
+These included:

-- Organizational and staff experience providing direct services to local job seekers and the businesses that hire them. - An approach to service delivery that is fully integrated with Wagner-Peyer and other programs and services delivered by staff of the California Employment Development Department. - Decades-long partnerships with the agencies representing the WIOA-mandated core and other on-stop partners - Effective working relationships with dozens of community-based organizations, agencies serving business and industry, and other local workforce system stakeholders. - Multiple designations of high-performing board status. - A history of collaboration with other local workforce development boards in the Greater Los Angeles region.
+- Organizational and staff experience providing direct services to local job seekers and the businesses that hire them. - An approach to service delivery that is fully integrated with Wagner-Peyer and other programs and services delivered by staff of the California Employment Development Department. - Decades-long partnerships with the agencies representing the WIOA-mandated core and other one-stop partners - Effective working relationships with dozens of community-based organizations, agencies serving business and industry, and other local workforce system stakeholders. - Multiple designations of high-performing board status. - A history of collaboration with other local workforce development boards in the Greater Los Angeles region.